api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/configuring-airnode.md

 Note that this request dropping happens for each **chain** separately.

-For example, if `maxConcurrency` set to 5 and there are three providers (A, B and C) and they reported the following requests:
+For example, if `maxConcurrency` is set to 5 and there are three providers (A, B and C) and they reported the following requests:

 - A1, A2, A3, A4 and A5